zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 where:

 * _XXX_
-is an HTTP status code returned by the Identity Provider.
+is the HTTP status code returned by the Identity Provider.

 **Explanation**
-The HTTP code will be one from the 40X variants to provide the reason of the failure.
+The HTTP code is one from the 40X variants to provide the reason of the failure.

 **Solution**